scrapinghub/splash/docs/api.rst

   (defaults to 0).
 Increase this value if you expect pages to contain setInterval/setTimeout javascript calls, because with wait=0 callbacks of setInterval/setTimeout won't be executed.
-Non-zero :ref:`wait <arg-wait>` is also required for PNG rendering when doing full-page rendering (see :ref:`render_all <arg-render-all>`).
+Non-zero :ref:`wait <arg-wait>` is also required for PNG and JPEG rendering when doing full-page rendering (see :ref:`render_all <arg-render-all>`).
 Maximum allowed value for wait is 10 seconds.